FREQUENTLY ASKED QUESTIONS (FAQ)

 Who is eligible and how does the selection process work?

-For the R01 Boot Camp 2020 cohort, participation is limited to faculty members who have not yet been Principal Investigators on R01 grants.
-Participants should be ready to submit an R01 application within one year, i.e., should already have well-conceptualized specific aims, preliminary data, and foundational funding prior to starting the program.
+For the R01 Boot Camp 2021 cohort, participation will be limited to faculty members who have not yet been Principal Investigators on R01 grants.
+Participants should be ready to submit an R01 application within one year, i.e., should already have well-conceptualized specific aims, preliminary data, and possibly foundational funding prior to starting the program.

-Applications will be vetted by a group of R01 Boot Camp coaches, applicants will be interviewed, and Department Chairs will provide final approval.
+Applications will be vetted by a group of R01 Boot Camp coaches, and Department Chairs will provide final approval.

 While we expect most applicants will be early career faculty members, this is not a requirement.